 Know before you go

 The network of groomed trails allows for all-season, outdoor walking and running, as well as winter snowshoeing and cross-country skiing.
-While members can access the site at any time, to restrict the number of people onsite and promote physical distancing, non-members may only visit Monday to Friday, from 9 a.m. to 12 p.m.
 Stop at the small gatehouse for contact-free payment (debit or credit only) and if you didn’t print out a trail map beforehand, you can scan a QR code with your smartphone.

 Children younger than 4, enter free of charge, and family rates go for $20.
 Check the website for current admission fees.
-Tax and parking are included, and there is no extra charge if you want to use the sled hill, which is located directly adjacent to the parking lot.
+Tax and parking are included.
+There is no extra charge if you want to use the sled hill, which is located directly adjacent to the parking lot.
 Note that you need to bring all your own equipment.
 Leave your dogs at home as only those that are registered and been through screening are permitted at the arboretum.

 For information, fees, and general rules, visit the website at mcgill.ca/morganarboretum